DJDanl/cpp-docs.pt-br/docs/dotnet/vector-stl-clr.md

 ### <a name="remarks"></a>Comentários

-O tipo é um sinônimo para o *valor*do parâmetro de modelo.
+O tipo é um sinônimo para o *valor*do parâmetro modelo .

 ### <a name="example"></a>Exemplo